Wormgit/Cows2021/README.md

 To test a trained model by inferring embeddings and using GMM to obtain the accuracy, run the code in `Test` one by one.

 #### Training
 To train the model, use python train.py -h to get help with setting command line arguments.
-A minimal example would be python train.py --out_path=output/ --folds_file=datasets/OpenSetCows2020/splits/10-90.json.
+A minimal example would be python train.pyxxx

 ## Citation